 Craig Griffiths of SearchUp says, “Apart from the obvious benefit of guaranteed monthly recurring revenue, client retention is incredibly important to a small agency like ours because then you avoid having to grind for clients, which then has an impact on other areas of the business as you then have to allocate time to that.”

 Last, client retention leads to a bigger pool of referral partners.

 “If you have clients who work with you for the long term it generally means other referrals will likely come your way from the good things the client has said about you to their personal/professional network,” Samantha Savory of Savory PR adds, “Referral clients are a big deal!”

-Not only are there great benefits to successful retention, but it can also serve as a litmus test for your agency as a whole.
+Not only are there great benefits to successful retention, but they can also serve as a litmus test for your agency as a whole.

 So, let’s say you begin the year with 10 clients, gain four new clients in the first quarter, and have two clients leave.
-The equation would look like:
+The equation would look like this: